J.D. Davis Player Props: Giants vs. Red Sox

-J.D.
-Davis, with a slugging percentage of .323 in his past 10 games -- including two home runs -- will be in action for the San Francisco Giants versus the Boston Red Sox, with Kutter Crawford on the mound, July 28 at 10:15 PM ET.
+The San Francisco Giants, including J.D.
+Davis (.282 on-base percentage in past 10 games, 58 points below season-long percentage), take on starting pitcher James Paxton and the Boston Red Sox at Oracle Park, Saturday at 7:15 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Athletics.
+In his last game he had a one-hit showing (1-for-4) against the Red Sox.

 J.D.
 Davis Game Info & Props vs. the Red Sox